LukaLominadze/RoguePlatformer---Server/README.md

 <ins>**1.
 Downloading the repository:**</ins>

-Open the command prompt in the desired destination and simply clone the repository by running the command line ```git clone --recursive https://github.com/LukaLominadze/AsteroidBlaster```
+Open the command prompt in the desired destination and simply clone the repository by running the command line ```https://github.com/LukaLominadze/RoguePlatformer---Server```

 <ins>**2.
 Building the project:**</ins>